How Does CBD Affect the Endocannabinoid System?

 CBDA and The ECS

 Many of you have asked us whether CBDA, another key compound in Spirit of Hemp CBD oil, interacts with the endocannabinoid system.
-Unfortunately, CBDA, CBD’s acidic precursor only found in raw, unheated hemp, does not affect the ECS.
-However, that doesn’t mean it’s some kind of cannabinoid sissy.
-Much is made of CBD’s binding action with the 5HT1A serotonin receptors (serotonin is often called the ‘happiness neurotransmitter), but did you know that studies suggest CBDA has superior binding 5HT1A receptor affinity than CBD?
+Interestingly, CBDA, CBD’s acidic precursor only found in raw, unheated hemp, does not affect the ECS.
+However, that doesn’t mean it’s some kind of cannabinoid underachiever.

-The good news is that by choosing an oil combining both CBD and CBDA, you get to support endocannabinoid function while doubling down on all the good stuff that comes with stimulating your serotonin receptors.
+The good news is that by choosing our Spirit of Hemp CBD oils, you get to support endocannabinoid function while doubling down on all the good stuff that comes with a product containing CBDA.

 There are all sorts of other natural ways you can strengthen your ECS, such as cardiovascular exercise and even singing.
 To find out more, take a look at our article: Why We Should All Think About Boosting Anandamide.